marhthing/matdev/README.md

 ## 🚀 Quick Deploy

-### Auto-Manager (Any Host)
+### Auto-Manager (Replit)
-Use our auto-manager system to automatically deploy and update your bot:
+Use our auto-manager system to automatically deploy and update your bot on Replit:

 <div align="center">